What is an at-fault motorcycle insurance claim?

 Unless you or another rider of your motorcycle have a no-fault accident, you’ll be required to pay:

-- rider has not held an open Australian motorcycle licence for 2 or more years
+rider has not held a full or open Australian motorcycle licence for 2 or more years

 Do I have to pay an excess if the accident was not my fault?